Vicarious (song)

-"Vicarious" is a song by American rock band Tool.
-The song is the first single released from their fourth full-length studio album 10,000 Days.
-Debuting on Maynard's 42nd birthday, April 17, 2006 on commercial radio, the seven-minute song debuted on the Billboard Alternative Songs and Mainstream Rock Tracks charts both at number two.
+"Vicarious" is a song by the American rock band Tool.
+The song is the lead single released from their fourth full-length studio album 10,000 Days.
+Debuting on Maynard James Keenan's 42nd birthday, April 17, 2006 on commercial radio, the seven-minute song debuted on the Billboard Alternative Songs and Mainstream Rock Tracks charts both at number two.
 It received a nomination for Best Hard Rock Performance at the 49th Annual Grammy Awards.

 Overview

 The song features a 5/4 riff and describes the vicarious thrill the public receives from living through others in the media eye.

 The song reached no. 2 on both the Mainstream Rock and Alternative Songs charts.

 In the June 12, 2008 issue of Rolling Stone magazine, the song was ranked number 100 on the list of top 100 guitar songs of all time.